josephakaro/binary_trees/README.md

 # Binary Tree Data Structure and Algorithm

-Done By:
+This project was done by the following developers:

 1. Joseph Akaro
-2. Wamalwa Neslon
+2. Wamalwa Nelson